Publishers getting started guide

 - Standard metrics usually require no additional designer work.
 (The exception is the Rich Media Manual Closes metric.)
 Standard metrics are automatically enabled, measured, and reported on, where applicable.
 For example, the Rich Media Expansions metric is only applicable for expanding ads.

-- Custom metrics are enabled by a designer in Flash using DoubleClick Studio components.
-Custom metrics can measure up to 100 different user interactions per Rich Media creative.
+- Custom metrics are enabled by a designer using Google Web Designer components or the Studio API.
+Custom metrics can measure up to 400 different user interactions per creative.

 If tracking isn't implemented in the initial build, you can't retrieve the data you want once the campaign is completed.
 So make sure you discuss tracking during the kick off-call with the post-production team before they begin packaging units in Studio.

 The trafficker can get reports once a unit goes live.
 DCM Trafficking users can report on these metrics in Report Builder, while DFP users can report on them in the Query Tool.

 By default, metrics aren't duplicated per impression.
 That means that if a single impression is expanded twice, only one expansion is recorded.
 This allows the results to be easily understood on a per-impression basis, for example by creating an expansion rate (expansions per impression) or interactivity rate (interactive impressions per impression).
 If desired, the designer can specify that custom events be recorded on an unlimited per-impression basis.